Intangible assets are those identifiable assets which have no physical substance and are not a financial instrument. This means you can not touch it.

 Patent: Exclusive right to use a product or process.
 Patents are intended to promote innovation by ensuring that the company that discovers and applies new knowledge reaps the benefits of its efforts.

 Copyrights: Exclusive right to use artistic or literary works.

 Trademark: Words, symbols or other distinctive elements used to identify a particular firm’s products.

 Franchises and licenses: Right to market a particular product or services or to engage in a particular activity.

 How intangible assets are recorded on the balance sheet

-This means, Rs 50,00,000 will be shown as cost of the patent in balance sheet.
+This means, Rs 50,00,000 will be shown as cost of the patent in the balance sheet.

-Based on the life of intangible assets company need to record the amortization in the account.
+Based on the life of intangible assets, companies need to record the amortization in the account.
 To record amortization for patent following entry can be posted assuming life of the patent is 17 years:

 |Patent expenses||Rs 2,94,118|

-Certain intangible assets like goodwill, brand images has no limited life or the company does not know how long it can be used.
+Certain intangible assets like goodwill, brand images have no limited life or the company does not know how long it can be used.
 Therefore, these are not amortized.